 Parsing can be used to permit infix notation.
 Again it is simpler to demand that all functional calls be in prefix notation.
-However, a beginner is far more familiar with FORWARD (SUM :SIDE 10)).
+However, a beginner is far more familiar with FORWARD :SIDE+10 than with (FORWARD (SUM :SIDE 10)).

 Eventually, as one's code becomes more complex, parentheses become a simplifying tool.
 One does not have to guess how the parser will work.
 LLOGO allows this.
 If desired, parentheses are permitted and interpreted in the standard way.